STAT540-UBC-2023/project-zinc/MicroarrayLinearRegressionSrc.md

 ![](MicroarrayLinearRegressionSrc_files/figure-gfm/unnamed-chunk-7-3.png)<!-- -->

-- A moderate batch effect was observed for u2 vs. u1, the first 48 samples will be used for downstream analysis
+- A moderate batch effect was observed for u2 vs. u1.
+The first 48 samples will be used for downstream analysis

 ``` r